-- 13.1 The Board is responsible for gaining assurance that confidentiality is managed appropriately within the organisation and that adequate resources are made available to implement this policy. - 13.2 The Chief Executive Officer is responsible for ensuring that all confidential information processed by Mind in Bradford is handled in line with this policy and associated procedures and for providing assurance of such to the trustees. - 13.3 The Data Protection Lead is responsible for providing advice in relation to this policy as should be the first point of contact for any data protection queries, subject access requests or the reporting of data protection breaches within the organisation. - 13.4 The Caldicott Guardian is a senior person who is responsible for ensuring that the personal information about those who use its services is used legally, ethically and appropriately, and that confidentiality is maintained. - 13.5 Line managers will be responsible for ensuring that all Mind in Bradford staff and volunteers have read this policy and are working to the required standard.
-They will ensure that a high standard of record keeping is maintained by conducting regular audits and will provide support for staff alongside the organisational training in this area. - 13.6 All Mind in Bradford staff or volunteers with access to confidential information have responsibilities to ensure that they comply with this policy and with any guidance subsequently produced.
+The Board is responsible for gaining assurance that confidentiality is managed appropriately within the organisation and that adequate resources are made available to implement this policy.
+This assurance will be provided by a nominated Senior Information Reporting Officer (SIRO).

+The Chief Executive Officer is responsible for ensuring that all confidential information processed by Mind in Bradford is handled in line with this policy and associated procedures and for providing assurance of such to the trustees.

+The Data Security and Protection Lead is responsible for providing advice in relation to this policy as should be the first point of contact for any data protection queries, subject access requests or the reporting of data protection breaches within the organisation.

+The Caldicott Guardian is a senior person who is responsible for ensuring that the personal information about those who use its services is used legally, ethically and appropriately, and that confidentiality is maintained.

+Line managers will be responsible for ensuring that all Mind in Bradford staff and volunteers have read this policy and are working to the required standard.
+They will ensure that a high standard of record keeping is maintained by conducting regular audits and will provide support for staff alongside the organisational training in this area.

+All Mind in Bradford staff or volunteers with access to confidential information have responsibilities to ensure that they comply with this policy and with any guidance subsequently produced.

-Appendix 1 Further guidance on how to handle confidential information
+Appendix 1: Further guidance on how to handle confidential information